 - Truth is ultimately one, in the sense that all things fit together into a harmonious symphony of being.

-Socrates was confident Truth can be known but he knew that it is hard to see it and that we spend most of our time living in error.
-So he developed a means by which truth can be perceived called dialectic thought.
+Socrates was confident Truth can be known, but he knew that it is hard to see it and that we spend most of our time living in error.
+So he engaged in and shared a means by which truth can be perceived called dialectic thought.